-Use our directory to find an attorney who is a certified specialist by selecting a state, then selecting a specialty area of the law, and then hit the yellow search button.
+Use the Lawyer Legion directory to find a list of board-certified attorneys by selecting a state, then select a specialty area of the law, and then hit the yellow search button.
 You also have the option of adding a city or zip code to narrow the search even further.

 Certification in a specialty field of law has become an important way for attorneys to gain recognition for their specialized practice.

 Board and specialty certification programs also provide the public with a powerful tool when they begin their search for a qualified attorney to handle their particular case.

-Lawyer Legion is not endorsed or approved by any state or national board certification program or by any state bar.
-The logo for each certification program is displayed simply as a visual indicator to help users identify each certification.
-This article was last updated on Thursday, November 6, 2014.
+Disclaimer: Lawyer Legion is not endorsed or approved by any state or national board certification program or by any state bar.
+The logo for each certification program is displayed as a visual indicator to help users identify each certification program.